Skip to main content

 Growth Hormone Peptide Protocols

 Growth hormone peptide therapy involves the administration of synthetic peptides that stimulate the body’s own production of growth hormone.
 This approach differs from direct growth hormone administration, which can suppress natural production.
-Peptides work by mimicking naturally occurring hormones that signal the to release more GH.
+Peptides work by mimicking naturally occurring hormones that signal the pituitary gland to release more GH.
 This method offers a more physiological way to support GH levels, allowing the body to maintain its own regulatory feedback loops.

 Several key peptides are utilized in these protocols, each with a slightly different mechanism or primary focus ∞